pennmem/event_creation/README.md

 ```
 This will initialize and check out the neurorad submodule.

-After installatino, the necessary dependencies must be installed.
+After installation, the necessary dependencies must be installed.
 The easiest way to install the necessary python packages is with conda.

 The file conda_environment.yml specifies the packages necessary for